 The following information must be provided at the beginning of the review, starting new lines as follows:

-- Complete title of book (with a colon between the main title and the subtitle)
+- Complete title of book (with a colon between the main title and the subtitle; bold in AJ/AJO)

-- Place of publication; publisher; date of publication; total number of pages (including all front matter and illustrations that do not carry page numbers); number of illustrations (black and white and color); price
+- Place of publication: publisher, date of publication.
+Total number of pages (including all front matter and illustrations that do not carry page numbers); number of illustrations (both color and black and white).

 The Wu Liang Shrine: The Ideology of Early Chinese Pictorial Art